mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - `sudo docker exec pihole pihole updateGravity` update gravity database
 - `sudo  reboot` #to reboot pi
 - `/usr/bin/vcgencmd measure_temp` #to quickly check temp.
-I find `sudo reboot` and running scripts can stall/freeze if the temp is too high (>55 C).
+I find `sudo reboot` and running scripts can stall/freeze if the temp is too hig
-- `ssh-keygen -R raspberrypi.local` #If re-create your SD card using your previous/existing keys, you’ll have to delete your fingerprint using this command and generate a new one.
-If you do so, run this on your home machine prior to ssh.
+- h (>55 C).
 - `sudo docker ps` #this will show you what docker containers are running.
 - `sudo docker system prune -a -f` #If there were errors/issues during the setup, this will tidy up half-installed, empty, incomplete docker containers.
 Useful to run after a few updates.